-December to March 24°C – 34°C
+December to March.
+24°C – 34°C

-Banggerreng – Knock ‘em down storm season
+Banggerreng – ‘Knock ‘em down’ storm season

-April 23°C – 34°C
+April.
+23°C – 34°C

-The rain clouds have dispersed and clear skies prevail.
-The vast expanses of floodwater recede and streams start to run clear.
-Most plants are fruiting and animals are caring for their young.
+By April the rain clouds have dispersed and clear skies prevail.
+The vast expanses of floodwater recede and streams start to run clear again.
+Most of Kakadu’s plants are fruiting and its animals are caring for their young.

-Yegge – Cooler but still humid season
+Yegge – Cooler (but still humid) season

-May to mid-June 21°C – 33°C
+May to mid-June.
+21°C – 33°C

 Wurrgeng – Cold weather season

-Mid-June to mid-August 17°C – 32°C
+Mid-June to mid-August.
+17°C – 32°C

-This is the ‘cold weather’ time.
-Humidity is low, daytime temperatures are around 30°C and nighttime temperatures are around 17°C. Most creeks stop flowing and the floodplains quickly dry out.
-Burning continues, extinguished by the dew at night.
-By day, birds of prey patrol the fire lines as insects and small animals try to escape the flames.
-Magpie geese, fat and heavy after weeks of abundant food, and a myriad of other waterbirds crowd the shrinking billabongs.
+Most creeks stop flowing in Wurrgeng and the floodplains quickly dry out.
+The Bininj/Mungguy continue patch burning, which is extinguished by the dew at night.
+Birds of prey patrol the fire lines during the day as insects and small animals escape the flames.

 Gurrung – Hot dry weather

-Mid-August to mid-October 23°C – 37°C
+Mid-August to mid-October.
+23°C – 37°C

 Gurrung is hot and dry.
 It is still ‘goose time’ but also time for local Aboriginal people to hunt file snakes and long-necked turtles.

 Gunumeleng – Pre-monsoon storm season

-Mid-October to late December 24°C – 37°C
+Mid-October to late December.
+24°C – 37°C

 Thunderstorms build in the afternoons and showers bring green to the dry land.
-As the streams begin to run, acidic water that washes from the floodplains can cause fish to die in billabongs with low oxygen levels.
-Barramundi move from the waterholes downstream to the estuaries to breed.
-This was traditionally when Aboriginal people moved camp from the floodplains to the stone country, to shelter from the violent storms of the coming tropical summer.
+As the streams begin to run, acidic water from the floodplains can kill fish in billabongs with low oxygen levels.
+Barramundi move from the waterholes to the estuaries to breed, and waterbirds spread out with the increased surface water and plant growth.